getodk/docs/getting-started.rst

 - Create survey forms using `Build <https://build.opendatakit.org/>`_ or `XLSForm <http://xlsform.org/>`_
 - Upload forms to an Aggregate server
-- Load forms into Collect on an Android phone
+- Load forms into Collect on an Android device
 - Use Collect to fill out forms with :term:`participants <participant>`
 - Upload survey data from Collect to Aggregate
 - Analyse or export data in Aggregate

 This requires:

-- :ref:`Installing Collect on a phone or other mobile device <installing-collect>`
+- :ref:`Installing Collect on a device or other mobile device <installing-collect>`
 - :ref:`Installing Aggregate on a server <installing-aggregate>`

 .. tip::